Home | FAQ | << Back

 9. Do we charge you or the candidate for testing?
 How does the billing work?

 10. Do I mail or fax back the contract to you?
 You may fax the contract back to us at your convenience.
-We will review it and also fax back the signature sheet.
-Following that, we will be contacting you to get your testing center set-up procedurally to become part of the IQT Preferred Testing Center Network.
+Once received, we will be contacting you to get your testing center set-up procedurally to become part of the IQT Preferred Testing Center Network.

 11. Can you tell me the volume and seasonality that you expect in my area?